Japan's Nikkei nears 2-year high on strength of tech shares

 By Ayai Tomisawa

-TOKYO, June 29 Japan's Nikkei share average neared two-year highs on Thursday after Wall Street rebounded, with tech shares such as Advantest Corp and Shin-Etsu Chemical outperforming the overall market.
+TOKYO, June 29 (Reuters) - Japan's Nikkei share average neared two-year highs on Thursday after Wall Street rebounded, with tech shares such as Advantest Corp and Shin-Etsu Chemical outperforming the overall market.

 The Nikkei gained 0.45 percent to 20,220.30, moving closer to 20,318.11 hit last week, the highest level since August 2015.